mlynch1985/terraform/custom-modules-pipeline/README.md

 ## Description

 This Terraform stack will provision an S3 bucket, CodeCommit repository and CodePipeline pipeline.
-The CodeCommit repo can be used to develop custom modules.
-When merging to the `main` branch, CodePipeline will pull the source code from the CodeCommit repo, execute scans and linting tools, and then publish it into our S3 bucket.
+The CodeCommit repository can be used to develop custom modules.
+When merging to the `main` branch, CodePipeline will pull the source code from the CodeCommit repository, execute scans and linting tools, and then publish it into our S3 bucket.

 ----